mirror/dd-wrt/src/router/python/Doc/library/sys.rst

       them with filesystem encoding and "surrogateescape" error handler.
       When you need original bytes, you can get it by ``[os.fsencode(arg) for arg in sys.argv]``.

+.. _auditing:

+.. function:: audit(event, *args)

+   .. index:: single: auditing

+   Raise an auditing event with any active hooks.
+The event name is a string identifying the event and its associated schema, which is the number and types of arguments.
+The schema for a given event is considered public and stable API and should not be modified between releases.

+   This function will raise the first exception raised by any hook.
+In general, these errors should not be handled and should terminate the process as quickly as possible.

+   Hooks are added using the :func:`sys.addaudithook` or :c:func:`PySys_AddAuditHook` functions.

+   The native equivalent of this function is :c:func:`PySys_Audit`.
+Using the native function is preferred when possible.

+   See the :ref:`audit events table <audit-events>` for all events raised by CPython.

+   .. versionadded:: 3.8

 .. data:: base_exec_prefix